Trinity-RFT: A General-Purpose and Unified Framework for Reinforcement Fine-Tuning of Large Language Models: Introduction

-\item \textbf{Agent-environment interaction as a first-class citizen.} \trinity allows delayed rewards in multi-step/time-lagged feedback loops, and handles long-tailed latencies and environment/agent failures gracefully, which ensures efficiency and robustness in real-world scenarios with complex agent-environment interaction.
+\trinity allows delayed rewards and environmental feedback in multi-step/time-lagged feedback loop, handles long-tailed latencies and the straggler effect via asynchronous and streaming LLM inference, and deals with environment/agent failures gracefully via dedicated timeout/retry/skip mechanisms.
+These together ensure efficiency and robustness of continuous agent-environment interaction in complex real-world scenarios.

-\item \textbf{Systematic data pipelines optimized for RFT.} These include converting raw datasets to task sets for RFT, cleaning/filtering/prioritizing experiences stored in the buffer, incorporating priors and additional reward signals from various sources into the collected experiences, synthesizing data for augmenting tasks and experiences, offering user interfaces for human-in-the-loop, among others.